sylabs/examples/database/mariadb/README.md

 ```
 You will have to type the password you previously set.
 <br>
-Now your promt should look like this:
+Now your prompt should look like this:
 ```
 MariaDB [(none)]>
 ```